byui-cse/cse212-csharp/docs/lesson01/prepare.md

 It is very easy for the programming language to access any position in the array.
 We use the term **index** when referring to a position in the array.
 The index starts at 0.
 In the example array below, we will assume that index 0 begins at memory location 100.
 We will also assume that the size of each element in the array is 4 bytes.
 Using this information, we can determine the memory location for each index.
 Generically, we can say that `memory(index) = starting_address + (index * item_size)`

-{% include image.html url="fixed_array.jpeg" description="Shows a fixed array with 8 items (index going from 0 to 7) where each item is 4 bytes long.
+{% include image.html url="fixed_array.jpg" description="Shows a fixed array with 8 items (index going from 0 to 7) where each item is 4 bytes long.
 Since the starting memory address is 100, the addresses of all items (in order) are 100, 104, 108, 112, 116, 120, 124, and 128." caption="Fixed Array" %}

 ### Dynamic Arrays
 The difference between a **dynamic array** and a fixed array is that the dynamic array can grow (and also shrink).
 This means that we can always add another item to a dynamic array.
 One of the common operations performed on a dynamic array is to append a new item to the end of the list.
 Consider the dynamic array below.

-{% include image.html url="dynamic_array_not_full.jpeg" description="Shows a dynamic array with capacity 8 and size 7.
+{% include image.html url="dynamic_array_not_full.jpg" description="Shows a dynamic array with capacity 8 and size 7.
 Indices 0 through 6 are populated with 8, 12, 31, 15, 4, 42, and 27." caption="Dynamic Array" %}

 In the dynamic array, the **size** of the array is 7 and the **capacity** is 8.
 If we append another number to the array, we can use the formula described earlier to get the memory location of the next available index.
 We will then store the new number into the memory location just calculated.

-{% include image.html url="dynamic_array_full.jpeg" description="Shows the same array with 19 added into index 7.
+{% include image.html url="dynamic_array_full.jpg" description="Shows the same array with 19 added into index 7.
 The array is now full with capacity and size both equal to 8." caption="Dynamic Array that is Full" %}

 In this updated array, both the size and the capacity are now 8.
 If we want to append another number, we cannot just add it to the end.
 A dynamic array is really just a fixed size array (in this case a fixed array of size of 8) that we will discard in favor of building a bigger fixed array.
 If we tried to add another one, then we would be overwriting memory that likely belongs to another variable.
 This dangerous condition is called buffer **overflow**.

-{% include image.html url="dynamic_array_overflow.jpeg" description="Shows the same array with 99 attempted to be added after index 7 in memory.
+{% include image.html url="dynamic_array_overflow.jpg" description="Shows the same array with 99 attempted to be added after index 7 in memory.
 Anything added after index 7 is considered overflow and is memory that belongs to another variable." caption="Overflowing a Dynamic Array" %}

 To properly grow the array, we have to complete the following steps: